Sudentaival

 Sudentaival is the third full-length studio album by the black metal band Horna.
-Roughly translated, sudentaival means "the wolf's path".
+Roughly translated, sudentaival means "the wolf's journey".
 It was released in 2001 by Woodcut Records.
 An LP version was later released by Sombre Records and was limited to 350 copies.
 The South American version includes two bonus tracks, "Koston Talvi" and "Voitonmalja".

 These were the very first tracks done with Corvus.